Artchibald/2022_icon_rebrand_scripts/README.md

  # Blockers

- DONE CMYK and RGB don't match this time round!
- SVG dimensions to be addressed
+ SVG dimensions in their code to be potentially addressed

  # Issue with swatches stopping colours being RGB, trying  Edit > Edit colors > Convert to RGB